MonST3R: A Simple Approach for Estimating Geometry in the Presence of Motion: Method

 During training, we sample the datasets asymmetrically to place extra weight on PointOdyssey (more dynamic, articulated objects) and less weight on TartanAir (good scene diversity but static) and Waymo (a highly specialized domain).
 Images are downsampled such that their largest dimension is 512.

 \myparagraph{Training strategies.} Due to the relatively small size of this dataset mixture, we adopt several training techniques designed to maximize data efficiency.
 First, we only finetune the prediction head and decoder of the network while freezing the encoder.
 This strategy preserves the geometric knowledge in the CroCo~\citep{weinzaepfel2022croco} features and should decrease the amount of data required for fine-tuning.
 Second, we create training pairs for each video by sampling two frames with temporal strides ranging from 1 to 9.
 The sampling probabilities increase linearly with the stride length, with the probability of selecting stride 9 being twice that of stride 1.
 This gives us a larger diversity of camera and scene motion and more heavily weighs larger motion.
 Third, we utilize a Field-of-View augmentation technique using center crops with various image scales.
 This encourages the model to generalize across different camera intrinsics, even though such variations are relatively infrequent in the training videos.
+We train the model with the same confidence-aware regression loss as DUSt3R.